FreeFem/FreeFem-doc/docs/documentation/chapter11.md

 The second parameter defined if the host processor work during the factorization and solves steps : `:::cpp PAR=1` host processor working and `:::cpp PAR=0` host processor not working.

 The parameter `:::cpp INCTL` and `:::cpp CNTL` is the control parameter of MUMPS.
-The vectors `:::cpp ICNTL` and `:::cpp CNTL` in MUMPS becomes with index 1 like vector in fortran.
-For more details see the [MUMPS users' guide](http://mumps.enseeiht.fr/index.php?page=doc).
+The vectors `:::cpp ICNTL` and `:::cpp CNTL` in MUMPS becomes with index 1 like vector in `Fortran`.
+For more details see the [MUMPS user's guide](http://mumps.enseeiht.fr/index.php?page=doc).

 We describe now some elements of the main parameters of `:::cpp ICNTL` for MUMPS.